Predicting Choice from Information Costs: Cross-Menu Predictions

 \begin{samepage} \begin{assumptiona}{A2} . \begin{enumerate}[(i)] \item $\icost$ is finite at every simple information policy.\footnote{This condition implies $\Dom=\SCR$, and, in particular, implies \ref{ass: regularity}\eqref{ass: regularity, part domain}.} \item $\icost$ is iteratively differentiable at every simple and fully mixed information policy. \item If $\ip \in \Infof$ is not fully mixed, $d_{\ip}^{+}\icost(\delta_{\prior}) = -\infty$. \end{enumerate} \end{assumptiona} \end{samepage}

 The first two parts of the assumption require $\icost$ to be smooth, as explained in the previous section.
 The third part requires $\icost$ to have infinite slopes at simple information policies that are not fully mixed.
 This property, which is satisfied by mutual-information costs (Example \ref{ex: Mutual Info Costs}), implies an SCR can be rationalizable only if it uses all actions in its support in all states.
 In particular, a full-support SCR is rationalizable only if it has conditionally full support.
 Therefore, Assumption~\ref{ass: smoothness} implies one can use Proposition~\ref{prop: multiplier result for iteratively differentiable case} to recover the agent's utility function, up to a choice-irrelevant nuisance term, whenever she employs a full-support SCR.
+As Lemma~\ref{lem: unique prediction with known benefits} below shows, the agent's utility function enables the analyst to precisely predict the agent's conditional action distribution, except for a knige-edge set of utilities.

+\begin{lemma} The set of utilities with multiple rationalizable SCRs is meager and shy.\footnote{A set is \textbf{meager} if it is a countable union of nowhere dense sets.
+A set $\UTB \subseteq \UT$ is \textbf{shy} if some probability measure $\nu \in \Delta \UT$ with compact support assigns zero measure to every translation of $\UTB$, that is, if $\nu (\UTB+\ut)=0$ for all $\ut \in \UT$.
+Shy sets generalize Lebesgue null sets beyond the case of finite dimensions \citep[see][]{hunt1992prevalence}.
+Thus, the proposition implies that for finite $\Omega$, the set of utilities that admit multiple rationalizable SCRs is Lebesgue null.} \end{lemma}

+Lemma \ref{lem: unique prediction with known benefits} essentially follows from the fact that most hyperplanes that support the graph of a well-behaved convex function admit a unique support point.
+Figure \ref{fig: 1D convex function} illustrates a sense in which this fact holds for a convex function $\phi$ defined over a closed subinterval of $\mathbb{R}$.
+In one dimension, a subgradient is defined via the slope of the corresponding line.
+For a line to support $\phi$ in multiple points, the line's slope must equal the slope of $\phi$ in an interval over which $\phi$ is affine.
+Clearly, at most countably many such intervals can exist, and so the set of gradients that admit multiple support points must be countable as well.
+Being countable, the set is also meager and Lebesgue null, two properties that generalize to higher dimensions.

-Our next result uses this fact to demonstrate that the agent's learning costs often impose strong restrictions on the agent's behavior across menus.
+Using the above facts, our next result demonstrates that the agent's learning costs often impose strong restrictions on the agent's behavior across menus.

 \begin{theorem} Under \ref{ass: regularity} and \ref{ass: smoothness}, SCRs yielding unique subset predictions are weak* dense. \end{theorem}